VictoriaGeorgieva/ios/RatingBar/README.md

 #Installation - manually

-Just add to your project RatingStar.swift, RatingBarViewController.swift and needed icons from Assets
+Just add to your project RatingStar.swift, RatingBarView.swift and needed icons from Assets

 #Usage